Mahakhundlani/Python-Basic-Project/README.md

 main()

-#Here is our basic python program
+#Here is our basic python program I hope ypu guys liked it